 Like many of us, I’m saving my pennies for the oncoming financial shitstorm.
 But the broader reality is, when most Australians buy whisky that’s exactly what they’re thinking about – price.

 Since the Australian whisky industry’s earliest days, producers have been acutely aware of how price sensitive Australian consumers are.
 In the 1920s, when Australia was recovering from World War I, the Spanish flu and unknowingly careening into the Great Depression (sound familiar?), quality Australian-made whisky became more affordable than imported Scotch and Irish.
-Tariffs on imports were increased and enormous Melbourne distilleries had huge quantities of whisky to bottle and blend.
-As a result, by the late 1920s, local whisky accounted for between 10-40% of Australian whisky consumption across our states – it’s currently under 2% nationwide.
+Tariffs on imports were increased, and enormous Melbourne distilleries had vast quantities of whisky to bottle and blend.
+As a result, by the late 1920s, local whisky accounted for between 10-40% of Australian whisky consumption across our states – it’s currently under two per cent nationwide.

 Of course, everything about the last two decades of Australian whisky production has run an opposite course: we’ve produced small-scale, expensive, high-quality juice.
-But recently, I’ve had people asking me to recommend a cheap Australian whisky so they can support local and have something to swig during lockdown.
+But recently, folks have been asking me to recommend a cheap Australian whisky so they can support local and have something to swig during lockdown.

 It’s an anxiety-inducing question, because for a long time there was hardly a single Australian whisky available for under 90 bucks.
 But thankfully, that’s slowly starting to change, which brings us to the five sub-$90 drops reviewed below.